istio/istio.io/_docs/setup/install-kubernetes.md

 * Install the Kubernetes client [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/), or upgrade to the latest version supported by your cluster.

-* If you previously installed Istio on this cluster, please uninstall first by following the [uninstalling]({{home}}/docs/setup/install-kubernetes.html#uninstalling) steps at the end of this page.
+* Upgrade is not yet supported.
+If you previously installed Istio on this cluster, please uninstall first by following the uninstalling steps and yaml files matching your current version.
+  For the {{ site.data.istio.version }} release, the [uninstalling]({{home}}/docs/setup/install-kubernetes.html#uninstalling) steps are located at the end of this page.

 ## Installation steps